 System Management cannot accurately forecast the fluctuations due to load and wind variations in the short or long term.
-System Management carried out a detailed analysis of historic short term fluctuations of the system performance from 1 May 2008 to 30 April 2009 inclusive.
-This analysis demonstrated that the capacity to cover 99.9% of these fluctuations of scheduled generators, measured as a variance of 1 minute average readings around a 30 minute rolling average is +60/-58MW.
-The fluctuations caused by the loads alone was -35/+36MW and for the intermittent generators alone was -48/+53MW.
-These values are up from the previous ancillary plan which had fluctuations from load alone being -28/+24 and down for the intermittent generators alone being -58/59MW.
+System Management carried out a detailed analysis of historic short term fluctuations of the system performance from 1 May 2009 to 30 April 2010 inclusive.
+This analysis demonstrated that the capacity to cover 99.9% of these fluctuations of scheduled generators, measured as a variance of 1 minute average readings around a 30 minute rolling average is +60/-63MW.
+These values are comparable with the previous ancillary service plan of +60/-58MW.

+The fluctuations caused by the loads alone was -32/+26MW and for the intermittent generators alone was -57/+59MW.
+Compared with the previous ancillary plan these values for loads alone are down being -35/+36MW and up for the intermittent generators alone being -48/+53MW.

-For the 2009/10 year System Management has analysed the fluctuations at on peak and off peak times to ensure that the correct amount of load following is dispatch at all times.
-The fluctuations were +67/-65MW during peak times and +44/-45MW during off peak times.
+For the May 2009 to 30 April 2010 System Management has analysed the fluctuations at on peak and off peak times to ensure that the correct amount of load following is dispatch at all times.
+The fluctuations were +61/-67MW during peak times and +59/-55MW during off peak times.

-The load following requirement for the 2009/10 year has been based on this historical analysis and is set at +60/-60MW based on the variations during all times.
-The minimum Frequency Keeping Capacity is set to the positive value of the requirement derived from historical analysis, being 60MW, representing no change to the 2008/09 value.
+The load following requirement for the 2010/11 year has been based on this historical analysis and is set at +60/-60MW based on the variations during all times.
+The minimum Frequency Keeping Capacity is set to the positive value of the requirement derived from historical analysis, being 60MW, representing no change to the 2009/10 value.
 These fluctuations are to expected to vary from year to year due to their random nature.